wilsonmar/wilsonmar.github.io/_posts/2019-07-11-cloud-formation.md

 {% include l18n.html %}
 {% include _toc.html %}

-The object of this tutorial is to succintly present
+The object of this tutorial is to succinctly present
 <strong>step-by-step</strong> instructions to use Cloud Formation to automate work within AWS
 (instead of AWS GUI Console).